chrisandoryan/Wazoy/README.md

 Ensure that the `ENTRY_PORT` specified in the environment variables (e.g., `8082`) matches the port mapping in the `docker-compose.yml` file (e.g., `<anyport>:8082`).

-### 3. Install Custom Decoder via Wazuh Dashboard
+### 3. Install Custom Decoder to Wazuh Dashboard

-You need to upload custom decoders and rules compatible with VEnvoy for Wazuh to process the collected logs.
-The decoders and rules are located in `wazuh/decoders` and `wazuh/rules` directory.
+To process VEnvoy logs in Wazuh, upload custom decoders and rules into Wazuh Dashboard.

 **Access the Wazuh Dashboard**

-- Open your web browser and navigate to the Wazuh Dashboard.
+Open your browser, navigate to the Wazuh Dashboard, and log in.
-- Log in with your credentials.

 **Upload Custom Decoders**

-- In the Wazuh Dashboard, go to `Settings > Decoders`.
+- Go to `Settings > Decoders`.
-- Click on `Upload` or `Add Decoder` (depending on your version).
+- Click `Upload` or `Add Decoder`.
-- Upload all files located in `wazuh/decoders` directory to Wazuh Dashboard.
+- Upload all files from the `./wazuh/decoders` directory to Wazuh Dashboard.

 **Upload Custom Rules**

 - Go to `Settings > Rules`.
-- Click on `Upload` or `Add Rule`.
+- Click `Upload` or `Add Rule`.
-- Upload all files located in `wazuh/rules` directory to Wazuh Dashboard.
+- Upload all files from the `./wazuh/rules` directory to Wazuh Dashboard.

 **Apply Changes**

-After uploading, you may need to restart the Wazuh manager for changes to take effect.
+Restart the Wazuh manager for changes to take effect.

-## Understanding VEnvoy Alerts
+## Understanding Alerts